JetBrains/teamcity-documentation/topics/docker-compose.md

 ## Common Settings

-This runner is a part of the TeamCity-Docker integration toolset.
-Refer to [this page](integrating-teamcity-with-docker.md) for information on software requirements, supported environments, and other common aspects of this integration.
+This runner is a part of the TeamCity-Docker/Podman integration toolset.
+Refer to this documentation article for information on software requirements, supported environments, and other common aspects of this integration: [](integrating-teamcity-with-container-managers.md).

 Available step execution policies are described [here](configuring-build-steps.md#Execution+Policy).